rives-io/riv/docs/developing-cartridges.md

 rivemu -workspace -exec riv-jit-c hello.c
 ```

-You should see a screen popup, and that is it, you first hello world program running in RIV!
+You should see a screen popup, and that is it, your first hello world program running in RIV!

 The `-exec` option overrides the standard machine entrypoint to execute a custom
-command, in this case we are executing `riv-jit-c` to run `hello.c` file.
+command, in this case we are executing `riv-jit-c` to run the `hello.c` file.

 The C code presented so far should be self explanatory,
 we have a line that clear the screen,